kolektiv/freya.docs/core/pipelines.rst

 Composition
 ^^^^^^^^^^^

 The simplest way we can use this is to define some ``FreyaPipeline`` functions, and then compose them.
-We can use the ``Freya.pipe`` function to do this, and this function has a little logic built in.
+We can use the ``Pipeline.compose`` function to do this, and this function has a little logic built in.
 In essence, compositions of ``FreyaPipeline`` functions will halt when the first of them returns ``Halt`` as a result.
 Here's an example:

 .. code-block:: fsharp